seanreed1111/sql-recipes/recipes.md

 Solution
 Oracle’s COUNT feature can be used to count materialized results as well as actual rows in tables.
 The next SELECT statement uses a subquery to count the instances of jobs held across tables, and then summarizes those counts.
-In effect, this is a count of counts against data resulting from a query, rather than anything stored directly in Oracle.
+In effect, this is a count of counts against data resulting FROM a query, rather than anything stored directly in Oracle.

-select jh.JobsHeld, count(*) as StaffCount from (select u.employee_id, count(*) as JobsHeld from (select employee_id from hr.employees union all select employee_id from hr.job_history) u group by u.employee_id) jh group by jh.JobsHeld;
+SELECT jh.JobsHeld, count(*) as StaffCount FROM (SELECT u.employee_id, count(*) as JobsHeld FROM (SELECT employee_id FROM employee union all
+SELECT employee_id FROM hr.job_history) u group by u.employee_id) jh
+group by jh.JobsHeld;

 How It Works
 The key to our recipe is the flexibility of the COUNT function, which can be used for far more than just physically counting the number of rows in a table.
 You can count anything you can represent in a result.
 This means you can count derived data, inferred data, and transient calculations and determinations.
-Our recipe uses nested subselects and counts at two levels, and is best understood starting from the inside and working out.
+Our recipe uses nested subSELECTs and counts at two levels, and is best understood starting FROM the inside and working out.
-We know an employee’s current position is tracked in the HR.EMPLOYEES table, and that each instance of previous positions with the organization is recorded in the HR.JOB_HISTORY table.
-We can’t just count the entries in HR.JOB_HISTORY and add one for the employees’ current positions, because staff who have never changed jobs don’t have an entry in HR.JOB_HISTORY.
+We know an employee’s current position is tracked in the employee table, and that each instance of previous positions with the organization is recorded in the HR.JOB_HISTORY table.
+We can’t just count the entries in HR.JOB_HISTORY and add one for the employee’ current positions, because staff who have never changed jobs don’t have an entry in HR.JOB_HISTORY.
-Instead, we perform a UNION ALL of the EMPLOYEE_ID values across both HR.EMPLOYEES and HR.JOB_HISTORY, building a basic result set that repeats an EMPLOYEE_ID for every position an employee has held.
+Instead, we perform a UNION ALL of the EMPLOYEE_ID values across both employee and HR.JOB_HISTORY, building a basic result set that repeats an EMPLOYEE_ID for every position an employee has held.
 ---
 2-8.
 Finding Duplicates and Unique Values in a Table Problem